 As the name implies, these tools are used to push (or drive) the existing guide out of the guide bore.
 You have the choice of powered or manual drivers in a wide range of sizes, including many diesel applications.
 All Goodson guide drivers feature pilots that are slightly smaller than the guide ID for easy removal and have a 1° negative angle to stop the guides from mushrooming and getting jammed in the bore.
 Powered guide drivers are sized to work with most standard pneumatic tools, including the Goodson Air Hammer (AH-335).
 For more information about Goodson valve guide drivers, including pricing and sizes, visit the Valve Guide Driver section of the online store.

 Valve Guide removers are also available for diesel heads.
 These drivers are sold by application rather than dimension, but as with all tools, if the dimensions are right for a different application you can use it.
 Goodson offers several sizes for a range of applications.
-For more detail, check out the chart at left (click the image for a larger view).

 Adjustable Powered Valve Guide Driver with Replaceable Pilots

 The final Valve Guide Driver we’ll talk about today is the Adjustable Powered Guide Driver with Replaceable Pilots (that’s a mouthful!).
 What makes this guide driver unique is the replaceable pilot with 5/16″ – 18 threads.
 They are available in both SAE and metric diameters from .312″ to 9.0mm.
 Due to the design of this driver, you can adjust the installation sleeve to accommodate guide heights from 0″ to 1-1/4″.
 Once you have the correct installed height established, you can move from one guide to the next without having to reset everything.